 Note: There are Amazon affiliate links in this post that may earn me commission.

 The House from “Pollyanna”

 After 11-year old Pollyanna is orphaned, she goes to live with her stern and humorless Aunt Polly (Jane Wyman), who lives in this three-story mansion.

-Believe it or not, here is the actual house they used in the film:
+This is the house they used for the film:

-A matte painting was added in post-production to add the top two stories and make the house look like this onscreen:
+A matte painting was added in post-production to make the house look like this onscreen: